Grants

 Pre-litigation research

 Support for activities to prepare for planned litigation.
 This could include legal research, evidence gathering, forum selection or identifying claimants and project partners.
 It does not include broad research or general scoping about unplanned litigation.
-Example: a comparative study between three EU jurisdictions to determine which one offers the best options to address a specific issue under an EU Directive.

 Thematic focus areas